 Assessment for learning is an integral part of our teaching.
 Children should be asked to share their level of understanding, the most effective teaching techniques and what they believe will help them further as units of work progress.
 In some cases group work will enable children to support one another.

-The elements of the drug awareness curriculum in science will be assessed in accordance with the requirements of the current National Curriculum.
+T he elements of drug education that form part of the Science curriculum will be assessed in accordance with the requirements of the National Curriculum.